The extent of intergalactic metal enrichment from galactic winds during the Cosmic Dawn: Results

 To do so, we must specify how metals are distributed within the wind bubble.
 We assume for simplicity that every line of sight through a wind bubble has a metal absorber and that all have equal column density.
 In reality, there may be a non-uniform distribution of metals, which would generally lead to fewer (but stronger) lines.
 Furthermore, we assume that all metals are in the ionization state of the observed line.
 Therefore, our model should only be taken as an upper limit to the true incidence of absorbers.

 We can then use the metal yields from Section \ref{ssec:MP} to estimate the equivalent width of each wind bubble, shown in Figure \ref{fig:EW} for the OI line.
 We show the equivalent width as a function of halo mass for several galaxy models at $z = 6$, $12$, and $20$.
-We see that $W$ is relatively insensitive to the star formation law in the normal and bursty galaxy models: equation~(\ref{eqn:EW}) shows that $W \propto X_\star M_h/R^2 \propto 1/(\xi + 1)$ using the fits in equation~(\ref{eq:esn-fit}), which does not depend strongly on the star formation law.
+We see that $W$ is relatively insensitive to the star formation law in the normal and bursty galaxy models: equation~(\ref{eqn:EW}) shows that $W \propto X_\star M_h/R^2 \propto 1/(\xi + 1)$ using the fits in equation~(\ref{eq:esn-fit}), which does not depend strongly on the star formation law (we emphasize again that given the numerous simplifications made in our models, the exact values of $W$ should only be taken as estimates.).
 The Pop~III models are all much lower, however, because they have much smaller stellar masses driving them (which are also independent of the halo mass).

 The horizontal dotted line in Figure~\ref{fig:EW} at 0.05~\AA \ corresponds to the observational cutoff below which the absorption cannot be detected in \citet{becker_evolution_2019}.
 We see that nearly all the wind bubbles around ``normal'' galaxies are likely detectable, except in the Pop~III models.